 By saving in an HSA, you can be ready for expenses due to illness or accident.
-And, after you turn 65 or enroll in Medicare benefits, you may withdraw money from your HSA for expenses that are not qualified medical expenses without penalty (although you may have to pay income taxes on the withdrawal).
+And, after you turn 65 or become entitled to Medicare benefits, you may withdraw money from your HSA for expenses that are not qualified medical expenses which are subject to standard income taxes, without penalty.
 Save as much as you can now, and you could have a nice nest egg when you retire.

-Investments are not FDIC insured, are not guaranteed by Optum Bank®, and may lost value.
+Investments are not FDIC insured, are not guaranteed by Optum Bank \degree , and may lose value.